Forms contain completion and submission instructions on the first page of the PDF document.

 Containment Level Flowchart

-It is a requirement that a biosafety manual be prepared when an activity involves infectious and/or recombinant DNA materials.
-This biosafety manual should be prepared to assist investigators, technicians, and collaborators in routine and/or emergency operation using rDNA or infectious materials.
-The Biosafety Manual should also be available to safety, and emergency response personnel in case of an incident, accident, or an emergency in a specific lab area.
+A biosafety manual must be prepared when an activity involves infectious and/or recombinant DNA materials.
+This manual should be prepared to assist investigators, technicians, and collaborators in routine and/or emergency operation using rDNA or infectious materials.
+The manual should also be available to safety, and emergency response personnel in case of an incident, accident, or an emergency in a specific lab area.
 It should be a working document, reviewed periodically, updated as necessary, and readily accessible to all personnel working in a lab or area with infectious and/or recombinant agents.
-A training / familiarization sheet for all personnel working in a lab or area with infectious and/or recombinant agents should be part of the Biosafety Manual.
-A loose-leaf binder that can easily accommodate new materials is an effective option for maintaining a laboratory Biosafety Manual.
-You may find it helpful to use these bullet points as section or chapter headings.
+A training/familiarization sheet for all personnel working in a lab or area with infectious and/or recombinant agents should be part of the biosafety manual.
+A loose-leaf binder that can easily accommodate new materials is an effective option for maintaining a laboratory biosafety manual.
+View a sample Laboratory Biosafety Manual (DOC).